VINAMRA-123/Open-CV-project/README.md

 # Open-CV-project
-In this repository we will be able to find face of single or multiple people in an image by using OPEN-CV
+In this repository we have hands-on basics of opencv as well as we have done a project in which we will be able to find face of single or multiple people in an image by using OPEN-CV.